Rubduk/OkNVGS/README.md

 # OkNVGS
 An open source night vision option for Airsoft!
-This is awork in progress.
+This is a work in progress.